 We replaced our nasty old carpet with wood laminate floors a few years back and I’ve never regretted it.
 The only thing that I DIDN’T like about it was that every time someone sat on our couch it slid back and hit the wall.
 So I did a little research on how to keep furniture from sliding and found the perfect solution for us!

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!

 I started off using this tape that we already had on hand to keep our rugs from slipping.
 It would work for a week or two then the sticky would slowly wear off and the couch would be hitting the wall again.

 I was a little skeptical when I found them as they’re just thin little rubber pads with a lot of texture.
 I didn’t see how they would be any different than the rug tape we had used before.

-First of all, I had to trim them to fit the bottom of our couch legs.
+First of all, I had to trim the non-slip pad to fit the bottom of our couch legs.
 (They do come in different sizes, I just didn’t think ahead to get the right size.)
 I used an old pair of craft scissors with no problem.

-One side has self adhesive on it and stuck right to the bottom of the couch leg.
+One side has self-adhesive on it and it stuck right to the bottom of the couch leg.
 The black side you see above is what touches the floor.
 You don’t even notice them at all when they’re on.
 But I took a photo of the couch anyway.
 This was the most aesthetic solution for us.
 (Notice this is BEFORE I painted our side table.)